nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 for cases where the default was changed to the new behavior.
 For a transition period, these flags can be used to get the old behaviour.

+Here's the list of these flags introduced in this release, refer to the text below for explanations:
+- `-d:nimLegacyCopyFile`
+- `-d:nimLegacyJsRound`
+- `-d:nimLegacyJsonutilsHoleyEnum`
+- `-d:nimLegacyMacrosCollapseSymChoice`
+- `-d:nimLegacyParseQueryStrict`
+- `-d:nimLegacyRandomInitRand`
+- `-d:nimLegacyReprWithNewline`
+- `-d:nimLegacySigpipeHandler`
+- `-d:nimLegacyTypeMismatch`
+- `-d:nimPreviewDotLikeOps`
+- `-d:nimPreviewFloatRoundtrip`

 # Major new features
 With so many new features, pinpointing the most salient ones is a subjective exercise, but here are a select few: